CKSQ-FM

 CKSQ-FM is a Canadian radio station that broadcasts a country format at 93.3 FM in Stettler, Alberta.
-The station is branded on-air as Real Country 93.3 and is currently by Stingray Group.
+The station is branded on-air as New Country 93.3 and is currently by Stingray Group.

 History

 The station began broadcasting in 1976 as CHOA.
 The call sign was changed to its current one as CKSQ in the early 1980s.
 In 1985, CKSQ received approval by the CRTC to move from 1400 to 880 kHz, however, this was lost out to CHQT Edmonton in a bid to use the 880 kHz frequency.

 Switch to FM

 On September 19, 2011, Newcap Inc. applied to convert CKSQ from the AM dial at 1400 kHz to the FM dial.
 The Canadian Radio-television and Telecommunications Commission approved Newcap's application on February 22, 2012 and the new station will operate at 93.3 MHz.